dvfeinblum/coffeculator/README.md

 1. `make local` which creates your db
 1. `make run-alembic` will create the crap in the db

-then a good ole `./brew.py` kick off the coffeeculator!
+then a good ole `make brew` kick off the coffeeculator!

 ## todo list